Cell proliferation

 Cell proliferation is the process by which a cell grows and divides to produce two daughter cells.
 Cell proliferation leads to an exponential increase in cell number and is therefore a rapid mechanism of tissue growth.
 Cell proliferation requires both cell growth and cell division to occur at the same time, such that the average size of cells remains constant in the population.
 Cell division can occur without cell growth, producing many progressively smaller cells (as in cleavage of the zygote), while cell growth can occur without cell division to produce a single larger cell (as in growth of neurons).
-Thus, cell proliferation is not synonymous with either cell growth or cell division, despite the fact that these terms are sometimes used interchangeably.
+Thus, cell proliferation is not synonymous with either cell growth or cell division, despite these terms sometimes being used interchangeably.

 Stem cells undergo cell proliferation to produce proliferating "transit amplifying" daughter cells that later differentiate to construct tissues during normal development and tissue growth, during tissue regeneration after damage, or in cancer.

 The total number of cells in a population is determined by the rate of cell proliferation minus the rate of cell death.

 Cell size depends on both cell growth and cell division, with a disproportionate increase in the rate of cell growth leading to production of larger cells and a disproportionate increase in the rate of cell division leading to production of many smaller cells.
 Cell proliferation typically involves balanced cell growth and cell division rates that maintain a roughly constant cell size in the exponentially proliferating population of cells.
-Cell proliferation occurs by combining cell growth with regular "G1-S-M-G2" cell cycles to produce many diploid cell progeny.
+Cell proliferation occurs by combining cell growth with regular "G1-S-G2-M" cell cycles to produce many diploid cell progeny.

 In single-celled organisms, cell proliferation is largely responsive to the availability of nutrients in the environment (or laboratory growth medium).